WebsyIO/blog-posts/ten-design-tips.md

 [![Click]][Link]

 ### 7. Social networks.
-Add links to your social networks, in addition to sharing your gym photos, it will also create extra visibility across platforms and search and indexing engines giving you a greater presence in the digital world.\
+Add links to your social networks.
+Even if your last tweet expired longer ago than your gym membership, it will create extra visibility across platforms and search and indexing engines giving you a greater presence in the digital world.\
 \
 [![Twitter]][TwitterLink]

 ### 8. Saturation.
 People will mindlessly scroll through social networks for hours without ever consuming any meaningful content.
 Keep distractions such as images, graphics and animations to a minimum to avoid suffering the same fate.

-### 9. Question.
+### 9. Call to action.
 When they reach the end, give them something to do.
 Remind your users to engage with a “register here!” or “join us!”, depending on whether you are organizing an event or starting a cult.

 ### 10. Don't follow any advice.